igrishaev/pg2/README.md

 )")
 ~~~

-The function accepts a collection of maps where each map represents a row:
+The `insert` function accepts a collection of maps each represents a row:

 ~~~clojure
 (pgh/insert conn